oauthstuff/app2app-evolution/README.md

    If the user has multiple browsers installed, he still has to choose between them.

-   Note that in the Google Play Store is it not clear how hard it is to publish an app that uses CATEGORY_APP_BROWSER (whereas on iOS a signing permission manually granted by Apple is required for an app to be selectable as the default browser).
+   Note that in the Google Play Store is it not clear how hard it is to publish an app that provides CATEGORY_APP_BROWSER (whereas on iOS a signing permission manually granted by Apple is required for an app to be selectable as the default browser).

 3. **Use Android Custom Tabs**